Soekarno (film)

 Soekarno (Soekarno: Indonesia Merdeka — "Indonesia's Independence") is a 2013 Indonesian biographical film directed by Hanung Bramantyo and written by Ben Sihombing.
 This film tells the story of the life of the late Sukarno, the first president of Indonesia.
 Sukarno, who was born with the name "Kusno", was one of the major figures who played an important part in the fight for Indonesia's independence from Dutch colonial rule.
 This film stars Ario Bayu as Sukarno.

 On 13 December 2013, the Central Jakarta Business Management Court (PTUN) acceded to an injunction made by one of Sukarno's daughters, Rachmawati Soekarnoputri, to halt the film's release.
 Some film critics had criticised the film for being too commercialised and taking liberties in its depiction of historical events and characters.
 Subsequently however, on 7 January 2014, the PTUN decided to overturn its earlier decision and allow the film to be shown.

 The film was selected as Indonesia's entry for the Best Foreign Language Film at the 87th Academy Awards, but was not nominated.

 Plot

-Soekarno is based on the life of Sukarno, and covers the period from his childhood until his historic Proclamation of Indonesian Independence.
-In 1931, the Dutch East Indies government in Java Island captures Sukarno, an aspiring young nationalist who wants to free Indonesia from Dutch colonial rule.
-He is then placed in Banceuy Prison in Bandung, Indonesia.
+Soekarno is based on the life of Sukarno, and covers the period from his childhood until his historic Proclamation of Indonesian Independence in 1945.
+In 1931, the Dutch East Indies government in Java arrests Sukarno, an aspiring young nationalist who wants to free Indonesia from Dutch colonial rule.
+He is then placed in Banceuy Prison in Bandung.
 Sukarno finds a way to fight back by delivering his famous defense oration "Indonesia Accuses!"
 (Indonesia Menggugat) in his trial at Bandung Laandraad Courthouse.